BobbyESP/Spowlo/README.md

 For most devices, it is recommended to install the **arm64-v8a** version of the apks

-- Download the latest stable version from [GitHub releases](https://github.com/JunkFood02/Seal/releases/latest)
+- Download the latest stable version from [GitHub releases](https://github.com/BobbyESP/Spowlo/releases/latest)
-  - Install the [pre-release](https://github.com/JunkFood02/Seal/releases/) versions to help us test out new features & changes

 ## 📖Credits
 Thanks to [xnetcat](https://github.com/xnetcat) for it's help with some spotDL related things!